kokerinks/tp/docs/UserGuide.md

 **A**: Install SweetRewards on the other computer and copy the data file from your original installation directory to the new one.
 This will replace the empty data file created during the new installation.

 **Q**: How do I manually add points to a member's account?<br>
-**A**: Use the addpoints command with the member's name and the desired amount of points.
-For instance: addpoints n/John Doe p/50 adds 50 points to John Doe's account, useful for promotional points or correcting errors.
+**A**: Use the addpts command with the member's name and the desired amount of points.
+For instance: addpts n/John Doe p/50 adds 50 points to John Doe's account, useful for promotional points or correcting errors.

 **Q**: How can I upgrade a member's tier manually?<br>
 **A**: Employ the addmempts command with the member's name and the points you want to add.
 For example, addmempts n/John Doe mp/400 manually awards John Doe 400 points.
 The membership tier of the member will be determined by the number of points they have according to the membership tier table